karenls/CourseProjectWearables/README.md

 **Steps 4 and 5**

 Because I have chosen to make my data tidy using the long form (using reshape2's `melt()` function), these 2 steps are combined for best efficiency.
-For an explanation on tiday and my choice of long form please see [my note](AboutTidyData.md "About Long Form Tidy Data").
+For an explanation on tidy data and my choice of the long form please see [my note](AboutTidyData.md "About Long Form Tidy Data").

 The steps within this section proceed as follows: